SarthakResearch/Cloud-Resource-Allocation-Sample-Dataset/README.md

 ## Notes

 - Task and VM attribute value ranges are independently drawn within fixed bounds representative of small-to-medium-scale IoT-cloud workloads and are consistent across all provided files.
-- This dataset is provided as a standalone, general-purpose benchmark for IoT-cloud task and VM allocation research and is not tied to any specific study.
+- This dataset is provided as a standalone, general-purpose benchmark for IoT-cloud task and VM allocation research.